-When you are viewing the groups from the MyID database (for example, when searching for a person in MyID, or selecting the group for a device or request), MyID displays a hierarchical list of the groups in the database, with Source: MyID displayed at the top of the dialog.
+When you are viewing the groups from the MyID database (for example, when searching for a person in MyID, or selecting the group for a device or request), MyID displays a hierarchical list of the groups in the database, with the Source set as MyID in the Selected Group section of the dialog.

-- Click the expand group icon to expand a group - Click the close group icon to close a group. - Click the group information icon it to display information about the group. - Click Show group description to display the descriptions for the groups instead of their names.
+- Click the expand group icon ⊕ to expand a group - Click the close group icon Θ to close a group. - Click Show group description to display the descriptions for the groups instead of their names.